PRIVATE PRISONS

 Medical commitment

-Caring for those who are Persons Deprived of Liberty It is not just a health task; it is an act of commitment to dignity and respect for human rights.
-In many cases, these people face precarious living conditions, exposed to diseases and an environment that aggravates their vulnerability.
-Our work is not about judging, but about providing the care that every human being deserves, from a medical, neutral and ethical perspective.
-Intervention in these spaces not only seeks to mitigate individual health risks, but also to build a positive impact on public health in general.
+Caring for Persons Deprived of Liberty is Persons Deprived of Liberty merely a healthcare task; it is an act of commitment to dignity and respect for human rights.
+In many cases, these individuals face precarious living conditions, are exposed to disease, and live in an environment that exacerbates their vulnerability.
+Our work is not about passing judgment, but about providing the care that every human being deserves, from a medical, neutral, and ethical perspective.
+Intervention in these settings seeks not only to mitigate individual health risks but also to have a positive impact on public health in general.

-Our role is to offer health care and support, aware that the physical and mental well-being of this population directly influences their ability to reintegrate and reduce recidivism.
-Ensuring that they receive adequate care is a step towards a healthier, more inclusive and empathetic society.
-Caring for people deprived of liberty is, ultimately, a commitment to a fairer future for all.
+Our role is to provide healthcare and support, recognizing that the physical and mental well-being of this population directly influences their ability to reintegrate into society and reduce recidivism.
+Ensuring they receive adequate care is a step toward a healthier, more inclusive, and more empathetic society.
+Caring for people deprived of their liberty is, ultimately, a commitment to a more just future for all.